AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Coach/01-assessment.md

-* To connect to Postgres, run this from Azure cloud shell or from your computer to connect using psql commandline.
-Alternately you can use a tool like Azure Data Studio or Pgadmin or DBeaver
+* To connect to PostgreSQL, run this from Azure Cloud Shell or from your computer to connect using the psql command line tool.
+Alternatively, you can use a tool like Azure Data Studio or pgAdmin or DBeaver